-In setting the budget for 2018/19, the council faced a number of significant financial pressures resulting from reducing central government funding, inflationary and service demand increases and the ongoing impact of the economic position and welfare reform.
+In setting the budget for 2020/21, the council faced a number of significant financial pressures resulting from reducing central government funding, inflationary pressures and service demand increases and the ongoing impact of the economic position and welfare reform.

-The council's Financial Strategy published in November 2018 highlighted that the pressure on public finances is expected to continue for the next 5 years.
+The council's Long Term Financial Strategy (LTFS) published in November 2019 highlighted that the pressure on public finances is expected to continue for the next 5 years.
 Local Government is not one of the "protected" spend areas within the Scottish Government's budget, which means it is likely that ongoing real terms funding reductions will be experienced.

 At the same time demand for services is expected to continue to increase, driven by demographic change and policy pressures.
-The Scottish Government settlement for 2019/20 was a further one year settlement though the settlement was better than had been anticipated, particularly as a result of additional funds allocated by the Scottish Government in getting the budget through Parliament.
-It is not clear, due to single year settlement and lack of clarity around the approval of the 2019/20 settlement how the 2019/20 settlement will translate into future years.
+The Scottish Government settlement for 2020/21 was a further one year settlement though the settlement was better than had been anticipated, particularly as a result of additional funds allocated by the Scottish Government in getting the budget through Parliament.
+It is not clear, due to single year settlement how the 2020/21 settlement will translate into future years.

-The council has agreed a Long Term Financial Strategy which is reviewed annually and provides some detailed analysis of issues for the next three financial years and some potential higher level issues and risks over the next 10 years.
-The financial strategy aims to allow the council to plan ahead and take appropriate action to maintain budgets within expected levels of funding.
+The LTFS is reviewed annually providing analysis of issues for the next three financial years and some higher level analysis and risks over the next 10 years.
+The strategy aims to allow the council to plan ahead and take appropriate action to maintain budgets within expected levels of funding.

-The council refreshed the Long Term Financial Strategy in November 2018 and in setting the council budget for 2019/20 in March 2019.
-Following the setting of the budget in March 2019, the projections have identified current expected gaps of £9.816m in 2020/21 and a further £7.114m for 2021/22.
-The strategy will be reviewed by council later in 2019 and in setting the budget for 2020/21.

-At the Council meeting on 27 March 2019, the General Fund capital plan was agreed and at Council on 14 February 2019 the HRA capital plan was agreed, as was the HRA budget for 2019/20.
-The capital plans approved included funding for a number of projects over the next three years and the revenue impact of these investments will be built into future revenue plans.
+The council refreshed the Long Term Financial Strategy in November 2019 and in setting the council budget for 2020/21 in March 2020.
+Following the setting of the budget in March 2020, the projections have identified current expected gaps of £6.051m in 2021/22 and a further £7.017m for 2022/23.
+The strategy will be reviewed by council later in 2020 and in setting the budget for 2021/22.
+At the Council meeting on 4 March 2020, the General Fund and HRA capital plans and HRA revenue budget for 2020/21 were approved.
+These plans include funding for a number of projects over the next three years and the revenue impact of these investments will be built into future revenue plans.